nqminds/SBOM-GAP/packages/sbom-gap-cli/README.md

 <br>

-## getHistoricalCves
+## getCveInfo

-* The `-getHistoricalCves` flag will return all known versions of the input CVE.
+* The `-getCveInfo` flag will return information such as description, base score etc for a named CVE.
 Supported CVE format: `CVE-2022-48174`

 ```sh
 nqmvul -getHistoricalCves <CVE>